Kate Brandt: Career

 After graduation, Brandt worked for Barack Obama's 2008 presidential campaign as a deputy director in Florida.
 After his successful election, Brandt relocated to Washington, D.C., where she worked for the White House Office of Energy and Climate Change as a policy analyst.
 Brandt moved on to serve as energy adviser to Navy secretary Ray Mabus.
-As she was relatively young, Brandt stated she fought off self-doubt by focusing on the changes she wanted to achieve: “When I was 24, I worked at the Pentagon.
-I remember looking around the table and realising I was the only woman and the only person under 50".
 Brandt also worked as the director of energy and the environment in the White House Office of Presidential Personnel as well as an adviser to the Department of Energy.

 In 2014, President Obama named Brandt as America's first Chief Sustainability Officer, where she was responsible for improving the sustainability of the United States government's wide array of buildings and vehicles including annual purchases totaling $445 billion in goods and services.

 Brandt went to work for Google in 2016, taking charge of their sustainability efforts.
 She was named as Google's Chief Sustainability Officer in 2018.
 In this role, Brandt is focused on Google's sustainability efforts ranging from "machine learning to help cool its data centers to smart thermostats that conserve home energy".
 Brandt is also responsible for aligning the multiple existing sustainability initiatives within the company, which she compares in scope to her previous responsibility of leading up sustainability across the federal government.